 Starring Dylan Minnette from ‘13 Reasons Why‘ and the rock band ‘Wallows,’ this movie tells the story of a young boy, Logan, who moves into a new house with his mother after the death of his father in a car accident.
 But strange things start happening inside the house, which initially seems exciting to them.
 But soon, everything starts to amplify, and the presence in the home makes them question their sanity.
 The movie wasn’t received well by most people who watched it and is surely not among the best on this list.
 But it still has a decent cast and can be watched once if you’re just looking for something to fill in your time.
 You can watch it here.

 Read More: Best Suspense Movies on Netflix

 3. Mercy (2016)

 ‘Mercy’ tells the story of four brothers who return home after ages to say their final farewell to their sick mother.
 But as they spend more time with their dying mother, her hidden motives start to resurface.
-While the secrets of her past unleash through the night, the bonds of the family with each other are put to an ultimate and test and reach a point where the four brothers are forced to fight for their survival.
+While the secrets of her past unleash through the night, the bonds of the family with each other are put to an ultimate test and reach a point where the four brothers are forced to fight for their survival.
 The movie has some good twists along the way and a good conclusion at the end.
-Overall, it’s not all that bad and definitely worth a one-time watch that you can experience here.
+Overall, it’s worth a one-time watch that you can experience here.

 Read More: Best Horror Movies on Netflix